ISISComputingGroup/ibex_developers_manual/Script-generator.md

 ### Approach 1

 One suggestion to implement the script generator is an eclipse application that can be run either within the IBEX GUI (as a perspective: similar to all the other perspectives) or standalone.
-Within the plugin, the script generator would be implemented as a usual MVVM stack, with either the script server acting as the backend (if it is available).
+Within the plugin, the script generator would be implemented as an MVVM stack in a similar style to the rest of the GUI, with the NICOS script server acting as the backend (if it is available).

 The advantages that I can see with this approach are that:
 - It facilitates integration within the GUI while not being too difficult to package as a standalone application.